 “Open & Notorious” means that their possession of the property must be obvious to anyone.
 Other people in the community and even a landowner who makes a reasonable effort to investigate should be able to tell that someone is squatting on the property.
 The squatter must not be trying to hide the fact that they are living there.

-The trespasser must be the only one using the land in order to make an adverse possession claim.
+The trespasser must be the only one using the land to make an adverse possession claim.
 This means that they cannot share possession with tenants, the owner, other strangers, or even other squatters.

-The squatter has to reside on the property for an uninterrupted amount of time.
+The squatter must reside on the property for an uninterrupted amount of time.
 They cannot give up the use of the property and return to it weeks or months later, and then attempt to use that time towards their continuous possession.
 In Kansas, an adverse possession claim requires 15 years of continuous possession.

 Color of Title